gregg127/anton/docs/docs/01_cluster.md

     --talosconfig=rendered/talosconfig
     ```

-After all of the above cluster should be set up and ready to accept workers.
+After completing the above steps, the cluster should be set up and ready to accept workers.

 ## Worker node setup

-Now that cluster is setup with *controlplane* node it's time to add worker nodes:
+Now that the cluster is set up with the *controlplane* node, it's time to add worker nodes:

-1. first step is to setup the machine.
-For that steps 1-4 from the previous instruction must be followed.
+1. First, set up the machine.
+For that, follow steps 1-4 from the previous instructions.
-2. with Talos started on the machine it's time to configure a worker node:
+2. With Talos started on the machine, configure a worker node:
-    1. save IP address to a variable (accessible from Talos dashboard) and save control plane IP:
+    1. Save the IP address to a variable (accessible from the Talos dashboard) and save the control plane IP:
     ```console
     export WORKER_IP=172.16.0.102
     export WORKER=worker0
     export MASTER_IP=172.16.0.103
     ```
-    2. generate worker configuration using secrets and patch:
+    2. Generate the worker configuration using the secrets and patch:
     ```console
     talosctl gen config \
     --with-secrets patches/secrets.yaml \